High Water Pressure

 The shut-off valves on your system need to be fully opened to allow water to flow properly.
 This could be a simple fix to your water pressure problem.

 If you have low water pressure in specific faucets, you could have a clogged faucet aerator.
 Just like pipes, build of debris, rust and corroding clog your faucet aerators.
 Unscrew the tip of the problem faucet and clean or replace it.

 If you’re still unable to determine the cause of your low water pressure problem or you don’t know how to remedy it, contact a plumber to properly diagnose the issue.

 Buy an inexpensive gauge which screws into the hose bib.
-If you find that the water pressure is too high, you can buy a pressure regulator that will ensure that the pressure coming from the supply line is protected.
-The valve will also automatically switch off the supply of water once it reaches a certain pressure – maintaining a consistent pressure in the home.
+If you find that the water pressure is too high, you can buy a pressure regulator that will ensure that the pressure coming from the supply line is controlled.
+The valve automatically closes off the supply of water once it reaches a certain pressure – maintaining a consistent pressure in the home.

 Protect your investment by checking your water pressure periodically.